-- Review Privacy Notices: Clearly explain lawful basis for processing data, data retention periods and individual rights in complaint process to ICO in your privacy notice to customers, and fully comply with GDPR.
+- Review Privacy Notices: Clearly explain the lawful basis for processing data, data retention periods and individual rights in the complaint process to ICO in your privacy notice to customers, and fully comply with GDPR.

-- Individual Rights Protection: Update company communications of the rights and freedoms of people and their data to customers.
+- Individual Rights Protection: Update company communications regarding the rights and freedoms of people and their data to customers.

 - Prepare for Access Requests: With more rights to individuals granted by GDPR, provide appropriate means to access that data.

 - Identify Lawful Processing Activity: When processing data, the documentation must be based on the justifications stated by the ICO.

-- Seeking, Recording and Managing Consent: Apply new consent rules and procedure to seek, record and manage consent.
+- Seeking, Recording and Managing Consent: Apply new consent rules and procedures to seek, record and manage consent.

 - Age Verification: Find out if you need to add protection for minors.

-- Prepare Procedure for Data Breach: Set up detection, reporting and investigating of data breach.
+- Prepare Procedure for Data Breach: Set up detection, reporting and investigation of a data breach.

 - Perform Needed Assessments: Make sure you’re following ICO guidelines to deliver privacy by design.

 - Appoint Data Protection Officer (DPO): If you haven’t appointed a DPO, do so.
 They are the lead on all GDPR processes.

 - Who Is Your Supervisory Authority: Depending on where you do business, there might be a different authority to report to, so you must know which one supervisors you and your territory.

 Related Content on ProjectManager

-ProjectManager.com is more than just an award-winning software, it’s a virtual project management library.
-Browse hundreds of training videos and industry blog posts, but first take a look at these recent and relevant articles published on our site.
+ProjectManager is more than just an award-winning software, it’s a virtual project management library.
+Browse hundreds of training videos and industry blog posts, but first, take a look at these recent and relevant articles published on our site.